AsheraCordova/Core/README.md

 Name                	| Description
 -------------       	| -------------
 childXml       		| XML from javascript can be set on the ViewGroup.
 The xml will be added as child of the viewgroup.

+### Relativelayout
+Name                	| Description
+-------------       	| -------------
+layout_removeAllRules 	| Remove all rules associated with the layout. layout_removeRule 	| Remove single rule associated with the layout.

 ### TextView
 Name                	| Description
 -------------       	| -------------